nagensk9/INDE577_ML/1. Supervised Machine Learning/4- Ensemble/README.md

 3. **Mean Absolute Error (MAE)**: MAE measures the average absolute difference between the predicted and actual values.
 It provides a measure of the average magnitude of the errors made by the model.

 ## Conclusion
 XGBoost is a powerful ensemble learning algorithm for regression tasks, offering enhanced performance, flexibility, and feature importance analysis.

-It combines multiple weak
+## References
+The images are taken from [here](https://machinelearningknowledge.ai/gentle-introduction-to-ensemble-learning-for-beginners)